 5.13.1 Description of best practice

-This best practice addresses potential Authorization Code injection, as described in clause 4.5 of RFC 9700 [2].
+This best practice addresses potential Authorization Code injection, as described in section 4.5 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+An authorization code is a short-lived credential issued to the client, which the client later exchanges directly with the authorization server to obtain access tokens securely.
+An attacker who has gained access to an authorization code contained in an authorization response can try to redeem the authorization code for an access token.

 5.13.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Authorization codes are not used in 5G SBA.

 5.13.3 Assessment

-Editor’s Note: Assessment is FFS
+Authorization code is not applied in 5G SBA security.
+Therefore, no further investigation is required.

 5.14 BSP#14: Access Token Injection

 5.14.1 Description of best practice

-This best practice addresses potential Access Token injection, as described in clause 4.6 of RFC 9700 [2].
+This best practice addresses potential access token injection, as described in section 4.6 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+Applicable to implicit and authorization grant types, an access token injection attack happens when an attacker takes a stolen access token and tricks a legitimate application (the client) into accepting and using that token as if it were issued for the current login session.

 5.14.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Implicit grant type, which is a precondition for the attack, is not used in 5G SBA.

 5.14.3 Assessment

-The attack is applicable to Implicit grant type and this grant type is not applied in 5G SBA.
+The attack is applicable to implicit grant type and this grant type is not applied in 5G SBA.
 Therefore, no further investigation is required.

 5.15 BSP#15: Cross-Site Request Forgery